Halocarbon

 Protect your pumps from chemical attack, thermal breakdown, and costly downtime.

-Pumps and vacuum systems that handle reactive gases—like halogens, acids, or oxidizers—face extreme demands.
-Conventional lubricants can break down under these harsh conditions, leading to system contamination, failure, or safety risks.
+Pumps and vacuum systems that handle reactive gases—like halogens, strong acids, or oxidizers—require lubricants that can withstand harsh and demanding conditions.
+Conventional lubricants can break down under these harsh conditions, leading to system contamination, mechanical failure, and safety risks.
 That’s why engineers turn to Halocarbon.

-Our HaloVac® and InfinX® lubricants are built for chemically aggressive, high-vacuum environments—where safety, purity, and performance matter most.
+Our HaloVac® and InfinX® lubricants are engineered for chemically aggressive environments—where safety, purity, and performance matter most.

 Why Halocarbon?